 The IRS notice might also ask you to confirm your identity.
 You can do this online at the Identity Verification Service offered by the IRS.

-Make sure you have a prior year’s tax return at your fingertips because, after all, the object is to ensure that you really are who you say you are.
-You’ll need information from that return in order to confirm this.
+Make sure you have a prior year’s tax return at your fingertips.
+That will go a long way in assuring the IRS that you really are who you say you are.
+You’ll need information from that return to confirm this.
 You'll also be asked for your date of birth and SSN.

 What Happens Next?

 The IRS will acknowledge receipt of your Form 14039 if you sent one, and it will turn the matter over to its Identity Theft Victim Assistance Program (IDTVA) to investigate the matter.
-You should receive notification that this has been done, then of the eventual outcome in about six months.
+You should receive notification that this has been done.

-Otherwise, if you've been asked to confirm your identity, you can then tell the IRS that you didn’t file the iffy return in question.
+Otherwise, if you've been asked to confirm your identity, you can tell the IRS that you didn’t file the suspicious return in question.
 The appropriate number to call should appear on your notice.
 They’ll pluck the return out of their system—no refund will be sent to the identity thief.

 Protect Yourself Against Further Scams

 Let your local police know what’s happened if you’ve been targeted as a victim.
 Make it a matter of official public record.
-And keep in mind that if a thief has your SSN, he might not stop at using it to file a fraudulent tax return.
-Reach out to your financial institutions, the “big three” credit reporting agencies, and the Federal Trade Commission as well.
+Keep in mind that if a thief has your SSN, they might not stop at using it to file a fraudulent tax return.
+It may be best to reach out to your financial institutions and freeze your credit with the “big three” credit reporting agencies.